 Any equestrian who has been involved in the competition circuit knows just how exhausting packing, travelling, and competing can be for horses and their humans.

-Lindsey Partridge and her beloved mare, Here Comes Adri, drove from Ontario, Canada to Lexington, Kentucky in order to compete at the Retired Racehorse Project’s annual Thoroughbred Makeover earlier this month.
+Lindsey Partridge and her beloved mare, Here Comes Adri, drove from Ontario, Canada to Lexington, Kentucky in order to compete at the Retired Racehorse Project’s annual Thoroughbred Makeover.

 Partridge arrived at The Super 8 Motel in Georgetown, Kentucky on October 4 after nearly eight hours on the road.
 She decided to check in and unpack before heading over to the Kentucky Horse Park to begin a long week of competition.